syncfusion-content/javascript-docs/js/Diagram/Tooltip.md

 ---

 # Tooltip
 In Graphical User Interface (GUI), tooltip is a message that is displayed when mouse hovers over an element.
-Diagram provides tooltip support while dragging, resizing, rotating a node and when mouse hovers any diagram element.
+Diagram provides tooltip support while dragging, resizing, rotating a node, and when mouse hovers any Diagram element.

 ## Default tooltip

-By default, diagram displays a tooltip to provide the size, position and angle related information while dragging, resizing and rotation.
-The following images illustrate how diagram displays the node information during interaction.
+By default, Diagram displays a tooltip to provide the size, position, and angle related information while dragging, resizing, and rotation.
+The following images illustrate how the Diagram displays the node information during interaction.

 <table>
 <tr>